nikitagusarov/website_source/content/en/post/2022-02-01-self-hosting/index.md

 For the server I've used a motherboard of my old HP (15-bs007) laptop, placed into a custom built enclosure.
 It has quite a weak, 2 core processor (Celeron N3060), but it's more than enough for a small home server for personal use.
-Such weak complectation prowides one advantage: low power usage, which is extremely good for server running 24/7.
+Such a weak configuration provides one advantage: low power usage, which is extremely good for server running 24/7.
 And 4Gb of RAM suffices for the intended use case as well.

 ![Server configuration](/images/self-hosting-1.png)

 The OS choice has been made in favour of *Ubntu Server*, with the LTS version.
-The installation of the sytem is rather straihgtforward and I will not include the details of this step here.
+The installation of the system is rather straightforward and I will not include the details of this step here.
 It is simply required to follow the CLI installer to fully configure the server.
 Among the additional steps we have:

 - Generation of several non-sudo users for confusion purposes
 - Renaming of the single sudoer to something unexpected
-- Configuration of passwordless login via `ssh` (with `ssh` keys), with password login being fully blocked
+- Configuration of password-less login via `ssh` (with `ssh` keys), with password login being fully blocked
 - Transition of the `ssh` connection port to something other than default port 22
 - Enabling `ufw` and closing all other ports except one used for `ssh` session